AlexanderProd/gatsby-theme-photography-portfolio/README.md

 ### For a new site

-If you’re creating a new site and want to use this theme, you can use the default gatsby starter and add install the photography portfolio theme.
+1. Create a Gatsby site.

+    To quickly create a new Gatsby page with the `gatsb-theme-photography-portfolio` you can use my starter.

+    ```shell
+    npx gatsby new gatsby-photography-portfolio https://github.com/AlexanderProd/gatsby-starter-photography-portfolio
+    ```

 ### For an existing site